lisongxu/CSCE156-Project-DB/README.md

 <img src="images/post_win_david.png" alt="Post Window" width="30%"/>
 </p>

-The current user can choose to publish a new post, or go back to the account window.

-If publishing a new post, the database should be updated and the post window should also be updated.
+The current user can choose to publish a new post, or return back to the *Account Window*.
+If a new post is published, the database and the *Post Window* should be updated accordingly.

 ### 3.4  Visibility Window

-The *Visibility Window* lists all the users to whom the posts of the current user are visible.
+The *Visibility Window* shows the list of users who can see the posts of the current user.

-For the database initizlized using your MySQL init code, below are the *Visibility Window* for Alice, Bob, Crystal, and David, respectively.
+Below are examples of the Visibility Window for Alice, Bob, Crystal, and David, based on the database initialized with your MySQL script.

 <p align="center">
 <img src="images/visiblity_win_alice.png" alt="Visibility Window" width="30%"/>